DevExpress/devextreme-reactive/packages/dx-react-scheduler/docs/guides/editing.md

 - [EditingState](../reference/editing-state.md) - controls the editing state
 - [AppointmentTooltip](../reference/appointment-tooltip.md) - renders a tooltip with controls that manage the appointment
 - [AppointmentForm](../reference/appointment-form.md) - renders a form that allows a user to edit an appointment
+- [DragDropProvider](../reference/drag-drop-provider.md) - implements the drag-and-drop functionality and visualizes appointment that is being dragged and appointment that is source drag appointment

 ## User Interaction